Menny11/EducationalTasks/README.md

 # EducationalTasks
-Some small projects on different themes for educational purposes
+Some small projects for educational purposes